 With the harp and the sound of a psalm,

 With trumpets and the sound of a horn;

 Shout joyfully before the LORD, the King.

 a.
 Sing to the LORD with the harp: This can be understood in two senses.
-The first is that musical instruments should accompany the singing of Psalm 98:4.
+The first is that musical instruments should accompany the singing mentioned in Psalm 98:4.
 The second is that the instruments themselves sing to the LORD a song of praise.

 b.
-With the harp… trumpets… a horn: The idea is that there was a band of musicians assisting the praise of the song, the psalm, and the joyful shout.
+With the harp…trumpets…a horn: A band of musicians added to the praise of the song, the psalm, and the joyful shout.
 The combination of instruments assumes some level of effort and skill among the musicians.

 i.
 The sound of a psalm: “I think zimrah, which we translate Psalm, means either a musical instrument, or a species of ode modulated by different voices.”
 (Clarke)